jacobmoncur/gogogo/Readme.md

    or restarts.
 * `cron`: an object containing cron jobs to set up.
 The cron commands will be run relative to your program's directory
-* `servers`: an object containing targets to deploy to.
+* `targets`: an object containing targets to deploy to.
 The keys are the target names you will use in running gogogo commands.
 If the values are strings, they are assumed to be single host names to deploy to.
 Arrays of strings are assumed to be a group of hosts to deploy to.
 An object is assumed to be configuration for a single target.
+This can also be called 'servers' for backwards-compatibility.

 Lets talk more about the target configuration object.
 By default each target uses the top-level `install`, `start` and `cron` properties.
 If you have a